scarf-sh/docs/docs/package-analytics.md

 #### As a user of a package using scarf-js, how can I opt out of analytics?

-Scarf's analytics help support developers of the open source packages you are using, and provide daata insights to help improve their software, so your opt-in is appreciated.
+Scarf's analytics help support developers of the open source packages you are using, and provide data insights to help improve their software, so your opt-in is appreciated.
 However, if you'd like to opt out, you can add your preference to your project's `package.json`: